• Skip to primary navigation

 Jump to Recipe Print Recipe

-It is Monday and I am sitting here in my pajamas declaring that today we eat cake for breakfast.
+It is Monday and I am sitting here in my pajamas declaring that today we eat a hot breakfast that's also super easy to put together.
 Who's with me?!

-But there's no reason to stress because this cake is filled with all sorts of good, get your day going goodness that's constantly being stocked in this house for easy morning breakfast or after meal sweet treats with the kiddos.
+This muffin recipe is filled with all sorts of whole food ingredients and get your day going goodness that's constantly baked in this house for quick breakfast or after-meal sweet treats with the kiddos.

 Why are we loving them?